MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 Misty's a pretty capable robot on her own, but the exciting part of working with Misty is seeing her run the skills you create for her.
 Check out the Misty Community [GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for example skills (including a fun [Python-based skill](https://github.com/MistyCommunity/MistyI/tree/master/API_Wrappers/Python/samples/mistyvoice) that gives Misty a voice using the Google Text-to-Speech API).

-To create your own skill for Misty typically involves two things: sending commands to Misty and getting data back from Misty.
-To send commands to Misty, you call the [REST](/apis/api-reference/rest) and [JavaScript](/apis/api-reference/all-functions) APIs.
-To get live updating data streams from Misty, you'll need to use a WebSocket connection.
+Creating your own skill for Misty typically involves two things: sending commands to Misty using her API and getting data back from Misty via WebSocket connections.
+This topic walks you through both sides of this process.

-This topic:
+## Using WebSocket Connections

-* describes the data sent by Misty's currently available WebSocket connections
+A WebSocket connection provides a live, continuously updating stream of data from Misty.
+When you subscribe to a WebSocket, you can get data for your robot ranging from distance information to face detection events to movement and more.

-* provides examples of using simple JavaScript helpers to send commands and subscribe to Misty's WebSockets
+The easiest way to see WebSocket data directly is with the [API Explorer](../../3-ways-to-interact-with-misty/api-explorer/#opening-a-websocket).
+When you connect the API Explorer to your robot and subscribe to a WebSocket, you can see the data in your browser's JavaScript console.

-* presents Misty's API Explorer components as models for development
+To use WebSocket data in a skill, you'll need to subscribe to it programmatically, in your code.
+We'll walk through this process, using the `tofApp.js` sample.
+You can download this JavaScript sample [here](https://github.com/MistyCommunity/MistyI/tree/master/Sample%20Code/Time%20of%20Flight).

-## WebSocket Connections
+To subscribe to a WebSocket data stream, you must first open the WebSocket, then send a message to specify the exact data you want to receive.
+For some WebSocket data, you must also send a REST command to the robot so it starts generating the data.
+For the time-of-flight sensor data that the `tofApp.js` [sample](https://github.com/MistyCommunity/MistyI/tree/master/Sample%20Code/Time%20of%20Flight) uses, sending a REST command is not required, because Misty's time-of-flight sensors are always on.

-To get streams of live data back from Misty, you can programmatically subscribe to one or more of Misty's available WebSocket connections.
-You can filter all WebSocket options so (a) they return only a specified subset of the data and (b) check current values before the data is sent.
+### Subscribing & Unsubscribing to a WebSocket

-Misty’s WebSocket connections include:
+The first thing the sample does is to construct the message that subscribes to the exact data we want.
+The `Type` property is the name of the desired data stream.
+Misty's available WebSocket data stream types are described below.
+Currently, they include:
 * ```TimeOfFlight```
 * ```FaceDetection```
 * ```FaceRecognition```